theodorCodes/milestone-project-2/readme.md

-### Testing Performance with Lighthouse
+### Performance Test with Lighthouse

 **Google Chrome's Developer Tools** are used extensively for debugging as well as the built-in **Lighthouse** project to test the performance of this application.
 The responsive design has been tested using **Google Chrome's responsive feature** that emulates the screen sizes of various mobile devices.
-Further testing has been conducted through available devices such as MacBook Pro 13", iPad 12" and iPhone 8.
+Further testing has been conducted through available devices such as MacBook Pro 13", iPad 12".

 When the Lighthouse generated a report for the **desktop** view, it produced the following results in the following categories: